2dof/esp_control/Examples/README.md

 (5) Update controller variables
 (6) Go to 1

-From above, we can notice that step (5) is done after setting physical output (the control value should be calculated and updated as fast as possible), which means that the controller's parameters and variables can't be modified during CV caluations (to avoid unexpected behavior).
-Because
+From above, we can notice that step (5) is done after setting physical output (the control value (Cv) should be calculated and updated as fast as possible), which means that the controller's parameters and variables can't be modified during Cv caluations (to avoid unexpected behavior).
+Because p-i-d parameters: Kp, Ti, Td, Tm, Td, Umax, Umin, dUlim and Ts (see